Get to Know the Co-Chair: Women's Leadership Initiative

 Get to know some of the members who work hard behind the scenes to develop the events and initiatives for ULI SF.

-ULI San Francisco is pleased to announce the two individuals selected for the 2021 Chamberlin Graduate Student Fellowship and Chamberlin YLG Public & Non-Profit Sector Fellowship.
+ULI San Francisco is pleased to announce the three individuals selected for the 2021 Chamberlin Graduate Student Fellowship and Chamberlin YLG Public & Non-Profit Sector Fellowship.

 These prestigious fellowships help to advance the careers of Bay Area graduate students and Young Leaders.
 Our fellows are chosen for their leadership potential in the field of land use and real estate.